 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868) - Transcribed by Colin Hinson ©2003]

 Great Chalfield is also known as Chalfield Magna.

-- VRI (as Great Chalfield) Chr 1545-1845, Mar 1607-1848
+Common to all parishes is a VRI (as Great Chalfield) Chr 1545-1845, Mar 1607-1848

+You can see the administrative areas in which Great Chalfield has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference ST863642 (Lat/Lon: 51.368534, -2.202517), Great Chalfield which are provided by:
+You can see maps centred on OS grid reference ST863642 (Lat/Lon: 51.377029, -2.197609), Great Chalfield which are provided by:

 - Bing (was Multimap)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)